Emerging Nuclear Energy Countries

-The main focus is now on the initial 2000 MWe power plant in Ninh Thuan province.
+The main focus is now on the initial 2000 MWe power plant at Phuoc Dinh in Ninh Thuan province.
 In October 2010 an intergovernmental agreement was signed for Atomstroyexport to build the Ninh Thuan 1 nuclear power plant, using two VVER-1000 or 1200 reactors.
-It is to be constructed from 2014 as a turnkey project and come into operation from 2020.
+It was to be constructed from 2014 as a turnkey project and come into operation from 2020.
 Rosatom has confirmed that Russia's Ministry of Finance is prepared to finance at least 85% of this first plant, to supply the fuel and take back the used fuel for the life of the plant, as is normal Russian policy for non-nuclear-weapons states.

 Since 2006, nuclear cooperation agreements have been signed with France, China (in particular with CGNPC), South Korea, Japan, Russia, USA and Canada.
 In June 2010 the Japan Atomic Energy Agency signed an agreement with the Vietnam Agency for Radiation and Nuclear Safety & Control (VARANS) for infrastructure development for safeguards and nuclear security in respect of nuclear nonproliferation.
 VARANS is also actively cooperating with NISA (Japan) and Rostechnadzor (Russia), which will set the main regulatory arrangements for the first plant.